Juniper/vqfx10k-vagrant/README.md

 - second interface is used to connect to the RE VM (eth1)

 This VM has 2 account by default:
-- login: vagrant, with ssh_key authentification using vagrant insecure_key
+- login: vagrant, with ssh_key authentication using vagrant insecure_key
 - login: root, password: no

+# Vagrant

+*What is Vagrant*
+Vagrant is an open-source (MIT) tool for building and managing virtualized development environments developed by Mitchell Hashimoto and John Bender.
+Vagrant is able to create VMs, connect them together and is specify configure them automatically.
+Here is a good [introduction to Vagrant for Network Engineer](https://www.dravetech.com/blog/2016/01/08/vagrant-for-network-engineers.html)

+## providers
+For now, only Virtualbox is supported as a provider Vmware will be added soon

 # How to install and Requirement

-## Requirement
+## Requirements
  - Virtualbox, version 5.0.10 minimum
  - Vagrant, version 1.7 minimum